SCCapstone/Kanye-West-Fan-Club/README.md

 ## Running Tests

-When running the tests you first meed to open Android studio and then locate wgich test you intend on running based on the folder locations located in the [testing] (https://github.com/SCCapstone/Kanye-West-Fan-Club/tree/Stephen-Thompson#testing).
+When running the tests you first meed to open Android studio and then locate wgich test you intend on running based on the folder locations located in the [testing](https://github.com/SCCapstone/Kanye-West-Fan-Club/tree/Stephen-Thompson#testing).

 ## Style Guide
 JAVA: https://google.github.io/styleguide/javaguide.html